 Why?
-Well, because everything works in perfect alignment and you can’t go far wrong.
+Well, because everything works in perfect alignment, it strengthens your brand and you can’t go far wrong.

 Building a Foundation Through Visual Brand Identity

-It’s so important to take the time to build a visual brand identity that’s not only aesthetically pleasing but is also instantly recognisable to your target audience.
+It’s so important to take the time to build a visual brand identity that’s not only aesthetically pleasing but is also instantly recognisable to your client base.

 Branding is everything, my friends.
-If you don’t have a distinctive brand identity, then you don’t have anything.
-It won’t be clear who you are or what you do as a business – and if you don’t know who you are, then how are your consumers or clients supposed to know?
+If you don’t have a distinctive brand identity as a freelancer, then you don’t have anything.
+It won’t be clear who you are or what you do as a business – and if you don’t know who you are, then how are your clients supposed to know?

-Presenting a consistent, cohesive and beautiful brand identity design is all about building trust with your target audience, which then forms the foundation for a long and prosperous relationship.
+Presenting a consistent, cohesive and beautiful brand identity design is all about building trust with your core client base, which then forms the foundation for long and prosperous relationships.
 And that’s what we’re all ultimately striving for, right? 🙂

-What are your top tips for creating a strong visual brand identity for your business?
+What are your top tips for creating a strong visual brand identity for a freelancing business?
 Let me know in the comments!